-I'm from 2 small coastal towns near Udupi.
-I spent my childhood in Saligram with my big family of 30 & my teenage years in a nearby town Kota.
+I'm from 2 small coastal towns 20kms away from Udupi.
+I spent my childhood in Saligram with my big family of 30 under one roof & my teenage years in a nearby town Kota.
 All the pics you see on this website are from our backyards.
-There's every variety of veggie growing, beautiful trellises.
+There's usually a variety of veggie growing in the backyard, beautiful trellises, coconut trees, arecanut trees, banana plants, mango trees, jackfruit trees, bilimbi plants, lots & lots of colocasia plants, tora plants, many many herbs like centella, vitamin plants, gale of the wind & much more growing wild all the time on their own.

 My love for food came from my family.
-My mom & aunties were always cooking up a storm in the kitchen & we kids & elders paid a visit very very frequently just to check upon what was cooking next.
+My mom & aunties were always cooking up a storm in the kitchen & we kids & elders paid a visit very very frequently to check upon what was cooking.
 That way whatever was cooked would vanish within seconds.
-We snacked on steaming hot curries & pretty much anything together.
+We snacked on steaming hot curries, sides made for a meal, pretty much anything & everything together.
 We all always gathered up where the food was.
 Food was our middle ground, our common love.
-Poor mom, aunties, grannies had to make something else or cook something again for ones who arrived late.
+Poor mom, aunties, grannies had to cook something again for ones who arrived late or for meals.
 My dad & I have always been serious food critics & would be the best had we taken it up as a profession.

 So my purpose is to hold onto age-old cooking, traditional recipes that are fading away but are perfectly balanced, in-sync with seasons, helps us cook hearty but healthy food.